GwerhDev/AssetsDev-Package/README.md

 # AssetsDev Package

-A free package tool with icons for your dev projects!
+A free package tool with svg icons for your dev projects!

 ### Install